elibs/ebash/README.md

     [[ -z ${A} ]]

-Aside from posix shell compatibility (which is not a concern when using bashutils), there is no downside.
+Aside from posix shell compatibility (which is not a concern when using ebash), there is no downside.

 ## Every variable that can be declared local must be declared local